Facebook-f

 Each 3D printing technology offers unique advantages, and your choice depends on your project’s specific requirements and budget.
 Whether you need large, cost-effective prints, high-resolution fine details, or strong, durable parts, there’s a technology that fits your needs.

 At Christchurch Technical 3D Printing Services, we specialize in FDM/FFF technology, offering a wide range of materials, including carbon fiber-filled options.
-Our printers support a resolution of up to ~0.1 mm and can produce prints as large as 250 mm x 205 mm x 210 mm.
+Our printers support a resolution of up to ~0.1 mm and can produce prints as large as 350 mm x 350 mm x 350 mm (plus diagonals).
 We provide both glossy and fine matte finishes based on your preferences.
-Each project is quoted individually, ensuring tailored solutions that meet your specific needs.
+Each project is quoted individually, ensuring tailored solutions and fair charging that meet your specific needs.

 Ready to bring your 3D printing projects to life?
 Contact us today to discuss your next project, and we’ll help you choose the right technology for your needs.